 For a limited time–I’m offering this free introductory session, so you can have a first-hand experience.

-Subsequent sessions, which can include Live Forest Art instruction/ support, will be available after Earth Day (April 22nd 2021) on a first come-first serve basis.
+Subsequent sessions, which can include Live Forest Art instruction/ support, are now available on a first come-first serve basis.

 For more information and/or to arrange a Wellness walk, please message me… Toma